Search

 • What is the busiest day to depart from Chicago O'Hare Intl Airport?

-The day with the most flights departing from Chicago O'Hare Intl Airport is generally Monday, with an average of 15 flights leaving the airport.
+The day with the most flights departing from Chicago O'Hare Intl Airport in the past week was Thursday, with 5,023 flights leaving the airport.

 Airport information – Chicago O'Hare Intl